 The Higher the Damages, the More Likely Insurance Companies Will Fight More

-Our team of attorneys believe we can provide a substantial inducement at this stage, as our counterparts recognize our trial experience, and know we will not hesitate to try the case of our clients before a jury and let them determine liability and damages.
+Our team of attorneys believes we can provide a substantial inducement at this stage.
+Our counterparts recognize our trial experience and know we will not hesitate to try the case before a jury.
+Subsequently letting the jury and let them determine liability and damages.
 To speak with the team at Begam Marks & Traulsen, P.A. today during a free consultation, contact us.